 The “Listen” feature will play through all the lessons from the section that you came from (starred, studied, multi-chapter stories), so that you can listen through multiple lessons without interruption.
 Click “Previous,” or “Next” to navigate through the lessons or chapters.

 1. From the Reading Screen

 2. Listen Feature from Lesson Overview

 With extensive reading you can learn Chinese in a natural and enjoyable way.
 As you are reading, if you’d like to save a word to your word bank, just place your finger on the word, drag up and release on “save”.
 The word will be saved to your word list and the flashcard system.

 Studying Chinese is a bit like working out: A little bit every day will be much more effective than trying to do too much all at once.
 10 minutes every day is better than 2 hours once a week.

+Rather than reading, sometimes you just want to review and memorize words.
 You can find your flashcards by hitting the “Words” tab at the bottom of the screen when you’re on the home page.

 If you’ve made it this far, you’re clearly a dedicated learner.
 We’ve created Du Chinese so that you can learn relevant Chinese that people actually use.
-If you study with Du Chinese for even just a few minutes each day we’re confident that you’ll quickly see your Chinese improve. 加油!
+Start reading Chinese now!